-Some people with disability require care which can’t be entirely provided by paid support workers, or their families choose to take on some of the care themselves rather than having a support worker.
+Some people with disability require care that can’t be entirely provided by paid support workers, so their families choose to take on some of the care themselves rather than having a support worker.

 If you care for a person with disability it can be tough to juggle your finances as their care may impact your ability to work and earn an income.

 There are some Government payments available for carers in these situations, and this guide explains the Carer Payment.